 - What kind of speaker(s) do I intend to invite?
 Who's my audience?

 - What are the anticipated costs?
 Do we have sufficient funding?
 Can I find someone to help pay for the event?

 Law School Event Request Form:

-Once you have brainstormed with your organization leaders, complete an Event Request Form and consider speaking with Student Affairs about your next steps.
+Once you have brainstormed with your organization leaders, complete OSA's Event Request Form if you are planning an in-person event (virtual events don't require preapprpoval) and consider speaking with Student Affairs about your next steps.
 The Office of Student Affairs is your first stop when considering any events where speakers and guests are invited.
 It's important to discuss who will be speaking at your event as it impacts many other aspects of your event.

 How to Book Event Space:

-Your event coordinator must formally make your date and room request here: How to Book Space.
+Your event coordinator must formally make your date and room request.
+Please visit Event Planning at NYU Law.

 Who do I talk to?